eclipse-zenoh/zenoh-plugin-dds/README.md

     - `zenohd`
   - on host 1:
     - `ros2 run turtlesim turtlesim_node`
-    - `./target/release/zenoh-bridge-dds -e tcp/<cloud-ip>:7447` - where `<cloud-ip>` is the IP of your cloud instance
+    - `./target/release/zenoh-bridge-dds -e tcp/<cloud-ip>:7447`
+      _where `<cloud-ip>` is the IP of your cloud instance_
   - on host 2:
     - `ros2 run turtlesim turtle_teleop_key`
-    - `./target/release/zenoh-bridge-dds -e tcp/<cloud-ip>:7447` - where `<cloud-ip>` is the IP of your cloud instance
+    - `./target/release/zenoh-bridge-dds -e tcp/<cloud-ip>:7447`
+      _where `<cloud-ip>` is the IP of your cloud instance_

 Notice that there is no need to use distinct ROS domain here, since the 2 hosts are not supposed to directly communicate with each other.

 ## More advanced usage for ROS2
-### Limiting the ROS2 topics/services to be routed
+### _Limiting the ROS2 topics, services, parameters or actions to be routed_
 By default 2 zenoh bridges will route all ROS2 topics and services for which they detect a Writer on one side and a Reader on the other side.
 But you might want to avoid some topics and services to be routed by the bridge.

 Starting `zenoh-bridge-dds` you can use the `--dds-allow` argument to specify the subset of topics and services that will be routed by the bridge.
-This argument accepts a string wich is a regular expression that must match a substring of an allowed zenoh resource (see details of [mapping of ROS2 names to zenoh resources](#mapping-ros2-topics-and-services-names-to-zenoh-resources)).
+This argument accepts a string wich is a regular expression that must match a substring of an allowed zenoh resource (see details of [mapping of ROS2 names to zenoh resources](#mapping-ros2-names-to-zenoh-resources)).

 Here are some examples of usage:
 | `--dds-allow` value | allowed ROS2 communication |